 - It also has the patented front window ventilation and the raised bottom frame that allows the use and installation of a substrate heater.

 - The terrarium also offers closable inlets for tubing or wire installation.
 With a decorative background, your ball python will surely feel at home.

 - With a unique design, this reptile cage from Critter Condo will be the center of attraction in your living room.

-- It is a very spacious cage that comes at a bargain price, making it one of the best ball python enclosure for those with more than one snake to the house.
+- It is a very spacious cage that comes at a bargain price, making it one of the best ball python enclosure for those with more than one snake in the house.

-- Designed to stack on top of another, this cages us constructed from compressed foam and recycled PVC.
+- Designed to stack on top of another, these cages us constructed from compressed foam and recycled PVC.
 It will not degrade with moisture nor separate from its wood expansion.

 - Also, the lightweight material makes it easy to move.